Sheldon Adelson, casino magnate who influenced policy from D.C. to Jerusalem, dies at 87

 Michael Green, a historian at the University of Nevada at Las Vegas, said Mr. Adelson “brought an audacious vision of everything a resort could do to make money besides gambling.
 Before long, they were copying it all over the world.”

-As he neared 70, in the early 200s, Mr. Adelson made the most audacious move of his career — entering the casino market of Macau.
+As he neared 70, in the early 200s, Mr. Adelson made the most audacious move of his career — entering the casino market of Macao.
 The former Portuguese colony and seaport had become a special district of China a few years earlier.

-When he arrived in Macau, Mr. Adelson later said in court testimony, it was “a seedy backwater of a gambling den” that was “prostitution-infested, crime-infested . . . everything wrong that would never happen in a state like Nevada, ever.”
+When he arrived in Macao, Mr. Adelson later said in court testimony, it was “a seedy backwater of a gambling den” that was “prostitution-infested, crime-infested . . . everything wrong that would never happen in a state like Nevada, ever.”

 Mr. Adelson outmaneuvered several competitors to win one of two coveted slots for new casinos.
 Mr. Adelson’s first Asian casino, Sands Macao, opened in 2004.
 The same year, his company, Las Vegas Sands, went public, making Mr. Adelson a billionaire several times over.

-By the time he opened the extravagant, $2.4 billion Venetian Macao in 2007, Macau had surpassed Las Vegas as the world’s largest gambling market.
+By the time he opened the extravagant, $2.4 billion Venetian Macao in 2007, Macao had surpassed Las Vegas as the world’s largest gambling market.
 Mr. Adelson then expanded to Singapore, opening the $5.5 billion Sands Marina Bay in 2010.

 But the casino business suffered during the global financial crisis, and Mr. Adelson became embroiled in legal difficulties, including allegations that underworld figures were welcome and frequent guests at his Asian properties.

 According to reports in the Wall Street Journal, Mr. Adelson’s company was involved in questionable financial arrangements in Asia.
-Those arrangements were said to have included $50 million in payments to a Chinese businessman who helped ease the way for the Macau casinos.
+Those arrangements were said to have included $50 million in payments to a Chinese businessman who helped ease the way for the Macao casinos.

 The U.S. government charged Las Vegas Sands with violating the Foreign Corrupt Practices Act, and in 2016 and 2017, the company paid more than $15 million in civil and criminal penalties.

-Mr. Adelson and his family invested $1 billion to keep Las Vegas Sands afloat in the aftermath of the Great Recession, and the company went on to report a healthy recovery, thanks in large part to its casinos in Macau.
+Mr. Adelson and his family invested $1 billion to keep Las Vegas Sands afloat in the aftermath of the Great Recession, and the company went on to report a healthy recovery, thanks in large part to its casinos in Macao.

 Managing the image